-Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
+- Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy. - Governors should make sure the designated safeguarding lead (DSL) takes responsibility for understanding the filtering and monitoring systems and processes in place as part of their role.